 Note, if you’ve been stopping in every place mentioned in this post trying to see everything in one day, then most likely you’ll arrive in Omodos in the late evening.
 Most places will close by then.

 So you may want to skip it and go straight from Platres to Limassol (it will be closer).
 But then return here on another day.
 Omodos is about 40 kilometers from the historic center of Limassol.
 Thus it may be better to come back on that day when you have more time.

 Limassol doesn’t need any introduction.
 It is one of the oldest cities on the Cyprus island with 4,000 years old history, a major municipality, and an important Mediterranean port.

 Limassol is famous for many things.
 For its cultural traditions, stylish hotels, quirky bars, antique architecture, archaeological parks, waterparks, and more.

-From my couple of visits to this city, I can say that over the past few years Limassol has changed a lot.
+From my couple of trips to Limassol, I can say that over the past few years this city has changed a lot.
 The long seafront promenade is still considered the best place for walks while the refurbished marina, which is now more than a luxury yacht marina, is the best place to dine.